10 surprising foods you can cook in the microwave

 If you find it a bit of a chore to watch the hob, and you're bored of scrubbing pans, this method is ideal.

-• Cover the bacon with another two sheets of kitchen roll then place the other plate on top upside down
+- Cover the bacon with another two sheets of kitchen roll then place a second plate on top upside down.

-• Microwave for 3–4 minutes and, when it looks done, quickly remove the bacon from the kitchen roll before it cools too much – otherwise it’ll stick
+- Microwave for 3–4 minutes and, when it looks done, quickly remove the bacon from the kitchen roll before it cools too much – otherwise it will stick.

 They're super easy to make – you don't have to bother with the hassle and possible risks of deep fat frying.